-The Institution of Engineers Mauritius, led by President Shyam Roy, collaborated with engineers in Mauritius and internationally to publish a special journal, “Impact of Climate Change on SIDS, What Engineering Solutions?”.
+The Institution of Engineers Mauritius, led by President Shyam Roy, collaborated with engineers in Mauritius and internationally to publish a special journal, “Impact of Climate Change on SIDS, What Engineering Solutions?” (available in this link).

 Engineers from Mauritius and around the world presented their work to mitigate the risk of natural disasters and to demonstrate the work of engineers in addressing a wide range of the United Nations Sustainable Development Goals.

 This volume is very timely, as in the past two years of the pandemic, the Republic of Mauritius, like many other Small Island Developing States, has been dealing with controlling the spread of the virus and its economic impact.
 The beauty of Mauritius attracts tourists from around the world.
 This industry which is the mainstay of the economy has been severely disrupted with the restrictions on travel.
 There has also been a loss of export income, such as seafood, textiles and sugar due to disruptions in global demand.
 In the post pandemic years, engineers will be needed like never before to build infrastructure including roads, water supply networks, communications systems and manufacturing and other facilities as the economy recovers.

 The volcanic eruption and tsunami that followed in Tonga in January 2022, is a reminder to the world of the natural hazard risks faced by the Small Island Developing States (SIDS).
 The Republic of Mauritius is no exception, exposed to many natural hazards notably cyclones, tsunamis, torrential precipitation, landslides, and droughts.
 Mauritius is also highly vulnerable sea level rise, driven by the effects of climate change.
 The article in the special journal shows that engineers have an important role to play in analysing the exposures to natural disasters and designing and implementing appropriate measures to manage these risks.